 This is definitely one of the more unique things to see in Finnish Lakeland, and something Bradley was more excited about than me.
 But, if it’s on your route, then it’s worth visiting.

 It’s located in Kummakivi and you’ll have to walk about 1-2 km into the middle of the forest to find the balancing rock, and it is an interesting sight!
 If you do the full walking loop you'll also come to a beautiful lake with amazing views...

 This is one of the most scenic drives in Finnish Lakeland.
 Finnish Lakeland is obviously filled with lots of beautiful lakes and this route takes you through some amazing spots.
-If you have a drone, then this is the best spot for droning, trust me!
+If you take a drone travelling, then this is the best spot for droning, trust me!